Monument des Marie-Louise – Ferme de Hurtebise

 Losses among the Forces Coloniales Sénégalaises were astronomical.

-Sadly, the farm was once more at the center of a deadly attack on May 20, 1940, when the German armored divisions surrounded and attacked the convoy of the French 4eme Division Cuirassée.
+Sadly, the farm was once more at the centre of a deadly attack on May 20, 1940, when the German armored divisions surrounded and attacked the convoy of the French 4eme Division Cuirassée.

-Two commemorative slabs were later affixed on the walls of the Ferme d’Hurtebise in order to pay tribute to all these men.
+Two commemorative slabs were later affixed on the walls of the Ferme d’Hurtebise to pay tribute to all these men.